 Step 1: First of all, measure and weigh the box or boxes in question and note down the Width, Height, Length and weight.
 Enter these details on the booking screen along with postcodes.

 Step 2: Next, choose what insurance you would like on your amp.
-Bear in mind that ParcelHero offer £50 insurance for free.
+Bear in mind that ParcelHero offer £50 free cover (excluding Hermes shipments).

 Step 3: Finally, click the delivery option that you have chosen and await pickup.
 You will be given a tracking code so that you can view the progress of your gear.